Joan Geelvinck (1737–1802)

-Joan Geelvinck (Amsterdam, 7 August 1737 - Amsterdam, 2 July 1802) was, in 1787, mayor of Amsterdam for scarcely six months.
+Joan Geelvinck (August7, 1737 – July 2, 1802) was a mayor of Amsterdam for scarcely six months in 1787.
 He came to offices after two Orangist mayors were ejected in a radical way.
 Hendrik Daniëlsz Hooft, the father of Joan's brother-in-law, was the leader of the Amsterdam Patriots in the vroedschap.
+Geelvinck was the son of Nicolaas Geelvinck and the grandson of Lieve Geelvinck, both mayors of Amsterdam.
+In 1780 his brother Nicolaas became representative of the stadtholder in the West India Company.
+His sister was Agatha Theodora Geelvinck.